-The culture of high-performance will come only when they both practice and inspire evidence-based management.
-So we might defined evidence-based leadership this way:
+The culture of high-performance will come only when leaders both practice and inspire evidence-based management.
+So we might define evidence-based leadership this way:

 Evidence-based leadership is the application of evidence-based management at the whole-organisation level and the active and routine support of its application organisation-wide; to unify the alignment of all decision-making and action with the purpose and strategic direction of the organisation, to measurably elevate the overall performance of the organisation and its positive impact in the world.

 Managers and supervisors and staff will not practice evidence-based management without it being deliberately led from the top.
 What the CEO talks about and does, the rest of the organisation talks about and does.
-There are no short cuts.by

 Connect with Stacey